GenesisFR/DS1TroubleshootingGuide/README.md

 Recompile the save:

-1. Download and run Tank Creator (https://www.fileplanet.com/archive/p-37215/Tank-Creator).
+1. Download and run Tank Creator (https://www.zhixalom.com/lair/2005/09/12/tank-creator-2-1).
-2. Click on Source and select the folder where you extracted the files earlier.
+2. Click on Source and select the folder where you decompiled the files earlier.
-3. Click on Output, select "\<path-to-docs-LOA\>\Save" and give the file a name ending in ".dssave".
+3. Click on Output, select "\<path-to-docs-LOA\>\Save" and make sure the file has a DSSAVE extension.
 4. Select "DS & LOA" under Format.
 5. Click on Create.